Hierarchical Lattice Models of Hydrogen Bond Networks in Water

-Our lattice model successfully reproduces several properties of the short-ranged correlations between coordination defects of the network at ambient conditions.
-An important result of our findings is that many of these correlations are purely entropically driven since the lattice models do not have any explicit enthalpic interations between water molecules.
+Our network models successfully reproduce several properties of the short-ranged correlations between coordination defects of the network at ambient conditions.
+An important result of our findings is that many of these correlations are purely entropically driven since our models do not have any explicit enthalpic interations between water molecules.
 We also examine the changes in these properties as a function of both temperature and pressure.
-Orientational correlations between bonds on the lattice are also computed and found to be longer-range than those where orientations are neglected.
-In addition, topological properties like directional correlations within closed loops on the lattice are also in good agreement with previous atomistic simulations \cite{bergman2000topological,hassanali2013proton}.
+Orientational correlations between bonds are also computed on the Bethe and Husimi lattices and found to be longer-range than those where orientations are neglected.
+In addition, topological properties like directional correlations within closed loops are also in good agreement with previous atomistic simulations \cite{bergman2000topological,hassanali2013proton}.
 Finally we show that the inclusion of topological defects in the model does not qualitatively change the physics of observing the anomalies like the density maximum or compressibility minimum but instead can shift the exact location of their position on the temperature-pressure phase diagram.\\

-Although this will not be tackled in this work, it is worth mentioning that the lattice model we present here serves as an important starting point for examining dynamics of the network.
+Although this will not be tackled in this work, it is worth mentioning that the model we present here serves as an important starting point for examining dynamics of the network.
 There have been several atomistic based simulations showing the importance of collective network fluctuations where the reorganization of water defects, rings and wires are suggested to play an important role in dynamics\cite{ohmine1992,ohmine1996,ohmine1999}.
-Since the lattice model we develop here captures some of the essential physics of water networks observed in atomistic simulations, we believe that it provides a realistic framework to examine network dynamics.
+Since the lattice model we develop here captures some of the essential physics of water networks observed in atomistic simulations, we believe that it provides a framework to examine network dynamics.
 This will be the subject of a forthcoming study \cite{RakalaDandekarHassanaliTobeSub}. \\